kubernetes-sigs/gateway-api/site-src/guides/index.md

 The experimental release channel includes everything in the standard release channel plus some experimental resources and fields.
-This includes ReferencePolicy, TCPRoute, TLSRoute, and UDPRoute.
+This includes TCPRoute, TLSRoute, UDPRoute and GRPCRoute.

 Note that future releases of the API could include breaking changes to experimental resources and fields.
 For example, any experimental resource or